Farmland Prices in France 2010-17

 The market is worth between €3 billion and €4 billion a year, but it is small in terms of transaction value, with around two-thirds of the each sale worth less than €10K.

-Most of the sales are to tenant farmers already installed on the land, whose interests are keenly protected by SAFER, and both of whom benefit from a right of pre-emption.
+Most of the sales are to tenant farmers already installed on the land, whose interests are keenly protected by SAFER, the rural land agency, both of whom benefit from a right of pre-emption.

-The table below shows the average prices in each department for 2016 The figures are for untenanted land and exclude vineyards.
+The table below shows the average prices in each department for 2010 and 2017.
+The figures are for untenanted land and exclude vineyards.

-Prices within departments are by no means uniform, so the information should only be used as a general guide.
+Prices within departments are by no means uniform, with sometimes significant variations between different areas, so the information should only be used as a general guide.

 |CENTRE-VAL DE LOIRE|